sigstore/sigstore-website/content/home.md

       open source projects.
 It's made for open source maintainers, by open source maintainers.
     header: Our vision
-    bgColour: bg-pastel-blue
+    bgColour: bg-pastel-orange
     imageAsset: ''
     textBottom:
       Sigstore is a direct response to today’s supply chain challenges.
 We are working towards a future where there is a broadly accepted (and achievable) project integrity standard.
     type: twoColumnBannerWithCard
     column1:
-      header: Automatic key management
+      header: Key management and short-lived certificates
       imageAsset: /img/keys.svg
-      text: We use Cosign to generate the key pairs needed to sign and verify artifacts, automating as much as possible so there’s no risk of losing or leaking them.
+      text: Worried about leaked or lost keys?
+Sigstore's Cosign uses short-lived certificates to automatically generate the key pairs needed to sign and verify artifacts.
     column2:
       header: Transparent ledger technology
       imageAsset: /img/ledger.svg
-      text:
-        A transparency log means anyone can find and verify signatures, and check whether someone’s changed the source code, the build platform or the artifact repository.
+      text: Sigstore's Rekor provides an immutable, tamper-resistant, transparent ledger of signatures and software metadata.
+Our public Rekor instance makes it easy to find and verify signatures, and check whether someone’s changed the source code, the build platform or the artifact repository.
+You can also create your own Rekor instance.
-    cardText: We’ve automated how you digitally sign and check components, for a safer chain of custody tracing software back to the source.
-We want to remove the effort, time and risk of error this usually comes with.
-And for anyone whose software depends on open source, future integrations can make it easier to check for authenticity, wherever it’s come from.
+    cardText: Sigstore streamlines how you digitally sign and verify components.
+Our automated tooling makes it   easy to trace your software back to the source.
+Sigstore is the easiest way to understand your software's chain of custody, and it is a great solution for all open source software producers and users.
     column3:
       header: Driven by our community
       imageAsset: /img/community.svg
-      text: Everyone involved in Sigstore believes in an open, transparent and accountable future for open source software.
-Everything we do comes from that shared vision.
+      text: Sigstore is maintained by passionate believers in an open, transparent, and accountable future for open source software.
+Everything we do comes from a love of open source software and a desire to help others use it securely.
   - type: sigstoreDivider
     showSigstoreDivider: true
   - type: carousel